pBread/2025-twilio-se-hackathon-sssi/README.md

 ## Getting Started

+Note: This repo is the result of a hackathon; it is not designed to be easy to read or implement.
+The repo [pBread/twilio-agentic-voice-assistant](https://github.com/pBread/twilio-agentic-voice-assistant) is a cleaned up version of this repository and includes a 5-minute setup script.

 ### Populate Root Env Variables

 Populate all of the required variables in the root `.env` file.
 The setup script will automatically populate the remaining.